-In this section we present our estimation results on the link between the likelihood of being self-employed and windfall gains.
-Table 2 presents results from regressions of the self-employment dummy variable on windfall gains and our control variables for gender, household size, age dummies, marriage and education.
-We report marginal effects, estimated around mean points.10 Column 1 shows the results for the windfall dummy.
+In this section we report our results dealing with the link between the likelihood of being self-employed and windfall gains.
+Table 2 presents results from regressions of the selfemployment dummy variable on windfall gains and our control variables for imputed ability and wages, gender, household size, age dummies, marriage and education.
+We report marginal effects, estimated around mean points.
+Column 1 shows the results for the windfall dummy.
 Column 2 reports the result for the value of windfall gains.
 Column 3 includes a squared term for the windfall value and tests the hypothesis that above a certain value, the windfall is so large that there is no need to continue working.
-Column 4 shows the results when we exclude all individuals whose parents are self employed.
+Column 4 reports the results for the interaction between income and ability.
+Finally, column 5 shows the results when we exclude all individuals whose parents are self employed.
 This is done because it is possible that business owners are more likely to leave a bequest, in the form of an existing business, than are non-business owners.
-The inheritance may therefore not result in the movement from employment to self employment and to the creation of a new business.
-The receipt of an inheritance could therefore be a proxy for the fact that the individual simply had a parent that was a business owner (Schäfer and Talavera, 2009).11 As a result, a finding that inheritance is an important influence on the decision to start a business could be interpreted as suggesting that being the offspring of an entrepreneur increases the probability of starting a business.
+In the case of parents who are business owners the inheritance may not result in the movement from employment to self-employment and therefore to the creation of a new business.
+The receipt of an inheritance could therefore be a proxy for the fact that the individual simply had a parent that was a business owner (Sch afer and Talavera, 2009).9 As a result, a finding that inheritance is an important influence on the decision to start a business could around median points give similar results.
+See also Panunzi, Ellul and Pagano (2009).